 Why don’t we have good leaders?
 Why don’t we have a moral society?
 Why do the good, the true, and the beautiful seem so scarce in our society?
 Why do we have so few good men and women?
+Why do we see a rejection of authority in the human heart?
 What can we do about it?

 By Mark D. Harris